jamesrwilliams/subresource-integrity-error-detection/README.md

 # Can we capture invalid SRI events with JavaScript!?

-Question is also posed on SO: ["Is it possible to log client-side sub-resource integrity errors with javascript?"](https://stackoverflow.com/questions/69320904/is-it-possible-to-log-client-side-sub-resource-integrity-errors-with-javascript)
+I have also posed this question to the fine folks on StackOverflow: ["Is it possible to log client-side sub-resource integrity errors with javascript?"](https://stackoverflow.com/questions/69320904/is-it-possible-to-log-client-side-sub-resource-integrity-errors-with-javascript)

 We're trying to log SRI errors to [Sentry](https://sentry.io/welcome/).
 In the head of this HTML